Failand: Sport

 It is also home to the playing fields of the Old Bristolians Society.

 Failand has its own cricket club, Failand and Portbury Cricket Club, who play on Horse Race Lane in Lower Failand.

+Failand has a long-established Table Tennis Club which provides opportunities to play and receive coaching for social and competitive members of all ages and skill levels.

 Golf

 There are two golf clubs in Failand, namely Bristol & Clifton Golf Club and Long Ashton Golf Club.
 The courses have played host to numerous elite tournaments, including the Martini International, the Coca-Cola Young Professionals' Championship, the Bristol Evening World Tournament.

 Long Ashton Golf Club was opened in 1893 as a nine-hole course before being expanded to 18 holes in 1905.
 Several members have gone on to have successful careers as professional golfers, including Chris Wood, Andrew Sherborne and Kitrina Douglas.

 Bristol & Clifton Golf Club was founded in 1891 with the intention of building a course on Purdown before opting for Failand when their preferred land became unavailable.
 Like Long Ashton, the course had only nine holes before being extended to 18 in 1895.
 Further redesign took place when part of the course was taken over during World War II for use as a POW Camp.